acm-uiuc/groot-users-service/README.md

   `{netid, first_name, last_name, uin)`

   Creates a new pre user based off the information posted to this endpoint

 POST `/user/paid`

   `{"netid":netid}`

   Moves a user to the active members list.

+POST `/token'

+  `{"netid":netid, "password":password}`

+  Returns a token for the given user

+  POST `/token/validate'

+  `{"token":token}`

+  Validates the given token and returns the user's NETID